We are vulnerable and scared, say tragic railway worker’s colleagues

 “While we can’t change what happened to Belly, we can and should do everything in our power to prevent any more deaths from this horrific virus.”

-The attack on Ms Mujinga, who had underlying respiratory problems, was widely condemned, and Boris Johnson’s official spokesman described it as “despicable”.
+The attack on Ms Mujinga, who had underlying respiratory problems, was widely condemned, and Mr Johnson’s official spokesman described it as “despicable”.

-Transport Secretary Grant Shapps told BBC Breakfast the incident was “just disgusting”, adding: “Clearly, nobody should ever be spitting at somebody; that’s a criminal offence and I know that investigation is under way.”

-Ms Mujinga’s husband, Lusamba Gode Katalay, previously told PA the suspect walked up to her and spat in her face on March 22.

-“The man said he had the virus and spat on them.
-They reported it to their supervisor.
-Belly came home and told me everything.

-“We did a WhatsApp video in hospital, but then I didn’t hear from her again.
-I thought she might be asleep, but the doctor phoned me to tell me she had died.”
+Labour leader Sir Keir Starmer, speaking in the Commons, added his condolences, describing her death as being “in awful circumstances”.

+Detective Chief Inspector Sam Blackburn said: “We will always investigate any report of assault thoroughly when we receive it, and it’s vital for us to establish the full circumstances behind this incident.

+“We are conducting extensive enquiries to help us do so, including exploring possible CCTV opportunities and speaking to key witnesses.”

-A fundraising page for Ms Mujinga’s family stood at more than £17,500 as of 10.30am on Wednesday.
+A fundraising page for Ms Mujinga’s family passed the £25,000 mark on Wednesday afternoon.

 To donate, visit de.gofundme.com/f/rip-belly-mujinga